 Limited use: The main disadvantage of having a virtual debit card is that it can only be used for online transactions.
 So, if you want to use it for making purchases in-store or withdrawing cash from an ATM, you are out of luck!

-Prepaid account: Another downside of virtual debit cards is that they’re not linked to your bank account in the same way.
-When you use a physical debit card, the funds are taken directly from your bank account.
+Prepaid account: Another downside of virtual debit cards is that they’re not linked to your account in the same way.
+When you use a physical debit card, the funds are taken directly from your financial account.
 With an instant virtual debit card, however, the funds are taken from a prepaid account that you top up in advance.
 This means you have to be careful to not spend more than what you have in your account.